“Are you girls local?”

 It wasn’t long after this conversation that I got the idea in my head that I was going to start this blog, an idea that I’m finally bringing to fruition.

-My name is Mary Spilman, a born and raised land-locked Ohio girl, a girl who didn’t get her first glimpse of an ocean until she was 18 years old.
-My husband and I paid our first visit to Hilton Head in 2000, although his family has been coming to the island since the mid 80s, even having a second home here for several years.
+I am a born and raised land-locked Ohio girl, a girl who didn’t get her first glimpse of an ocean until she was 18 years old.
+My spouse and I paid our first visit to Hilton Head in 2000, although their family has been coming to the island since the mid 80s, even having a second home here for several years.
 We rode onto the island that first time, sunburned from our top-down back-roads drive from the Savannah airport, in a rented convertible.
 From my first whiffs of pine and salt marsh and ocean breeze, I felt at ease and knew I had found home.
 Funny thing is, that I didn’t even know I was looking.

 I don’t find shopping the outlet malls or numerous island shops to be great fun (although I will admit to a small addiction to a couple of local thrift shops), I don’t eat out often or bar hop, and haven’t partaken of “touristy” activities since our children were small.